The aftermath of "No, 'Open Source' does not mean 'Includes Free Support'"

 The bug was your fault in the first place!

 So?
 Oh wait.
 Is this going to be one of those conspiracy theories where I deliberately put bugs into my code in order to make you pay for removing them?
 Nice idea, but…

 - That plan does not scale.
 There are only so many bugs I could plant.

 - Fixing bugs is the most time consuming form of support.
-I’m making a loss on that (in particular when considering the time required to design a good bug that someone might pay for getting removed).
+I’d be making a loss on that (in particular when considering the time required to design a good bug that someone might pay for getting removed).

 - I gave you the source, that takes the leverage out of my hands.

 The choice to use my software was yours.
 The disclaimer that it might not work is in the license agreement.
 I did not put myself in the position of being your only option to solve the issue.